 Otos are active and fast swimmers, so you can’t catch them easily, even from a fishnet.
 You will usually see the fish floating at the middle and lower levels of the tank.
 These fish are mainly famous as “the best algae eaters” of the fish keeping world.

-Furthermore, these catfish are sensitive beings just like you, so make sure you don’t make them stressed out.
+Furthermore, these catfish are sensitive beings just like you, so make sure you do not make them stressed out.
 Otos tend to hide more when they are either stressed out or sick.
-That’s the reason why you need to take proper care of these beautiful catfish.
+That is the reason why you need to take proper care of these beautiful catfish.

 Size Of The Otocinclus Catfish

-The average size of the Otocinclus catfish ranges from 0.6-1.7 inches (16.5-43.8 mm), excluding the tails.
+The average size of the Otocinclus catfish ranges from 0.6 inches to 1.7 inches (16.5mm to 43.8 mm), excluding the tails.
 Males are comparatively smaller than the females.
 Males have a flat body, while females are broader, especially in the time of breeding.

 Price Per Otocinclus Catfish

 Otos aren’t expensive to buy, it will cost up to $2 to $4.
 However, there is good news for you.
 The more you buy the Otos, the less you need to pay.
 It is because the Otos are wildly caught in groups by the fish keepers and simply sold in a group.
 How cool is that?
 But beware!
 You need to be careful and alert enough to buy healthy Otos.

 You already know that Otocinclus Catfish are shoaling fish and can’t live alone.
 It will lead to further health complications.